Lekshmi-S/Adaptive_Irrigation/README.md

 ## Project Working

 1. **Data Collection**
-   - Sensor data (e.g., soil moisture, temperature, and humidity) is transmitted to the cloud using NodeMCU.
+   - Sensor data (e.g., soil moisture and temperature) is taken externally.
 2. **Machine Learning Models**
    - **Random Forest** and **Gradient Boosting** algorithms are trained and evaluated on the same dataset.
    - The best-performing model is used for predicting water requirements.